samou-uk/samou-uk/README.md

 # Sam Chusen Ou

 ## About
-- Mathematics/Financial Analysis & Risk Management student at the **University of Waterloo**
+I am a Mathematics/Financial Analysis & Risk Management, Joint Statistics and Computational Mathematics student at the **University of Waterloo**
-  - Joint Statistics
-  - Minor in Computational Mathematics

 Focused on shipping real systems that move revenue, eliminate time waste & scale decision-making.

-- Currently working at **Fortune Foods** (family business)
+Currently working at **Fortune Foods** (family business)
   - Deliberately focus my time here when co-op isn’t the priority
   - Transforming a traditional wholesale food business into a technology-driven operation
   - Building internal tools, data pipelines, and automation in a live production environment